What’s the difference between using a pacifier as a sleep training tool instead of as a prop?

 The Pacifier as a Sleep Tool: Not a Prop

-When used in these ways, the pacifier never becomes a sleep prop.
+When used in these ways, the pacifier is a sleep training tool and never becomes a sleep prop.

 The baby never needs the binky in order to sleep.

 It is simply a tool in my parenting toolbox to help during moments when my baby can’t settle themselves, when I’m troubleshooting a sleep problem, to see if the baby is truly hungry or to help them sleep for their full nap and through the night.

 Typically a three month old baby is fully sleeping through the night and solid for their naps and very rarely is the pacifier ever used again.

 There is no need to wean from the pacifier, no need to go cold turkey, no dealing with a two year old who is dummie obsessed.